NachoSEO/Knowledge/kubernetes/kubernetes.md

 ## What is Kubernetes?
 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

+It comes from the latin meaning: *helmsman*
+* Immutable infraestructure: it creates & destroys without changing when it's deployed
+* Uses containers
+* Declarative

+### Terminology
+* Pod: Group of one or more containers
+* Namespace: A way to add a different level of separation regarding pods
+* Service: Group of rules to access the pods
+* Volume: it allow us to persist data
+* Deployment: rules to apply when we deploy an app (numbers of pods, specifics resources...)

 ## How to launch a process inside K8S
 1. Start connection to kubernetes: `$ kubeon`